AltaServices/TastyLoader/README.md

 - [Usage in Loadable Maven Plugin Project](#usage-in-loadable-maven-plugin-project)
 - [License](#license)

+## Key Features

+- Automatic plugin download from GitHub repositories
+- Priority-based loading order
+- Dynamic plugin management (load/unload at runtime)
+- Support for private repositories with GitHub token authentication
+- Configurable through YAML file

 ## Getting Started

 ### Prerequisites

 - Bukkit/Spigot server (Tested on 1.20.4)
 - Java Development Kit (JDK) 8 or higher
+- Kotlin runtime (included in the plugin JAR)

 ### Installation

-1. Clone the TastyLoader repository.
+1. Download the latest TastyLoader JAR from the releases page.
-2. Build the project or use the pre-built JAR file.
-3. Place the TastyLoader JAR in your server's `plugins` folder.
+2. Place the TastyLoader JAR in your server's `plugins` folder.
-4. Start your server to generate the default configuration file.
+3. Start your server to generate the default configuration file.
+4. Configure the `config.yml` file in the `plugins/TastyLoader` directory.

 ## Configuration